searhein/gamm-cominds-2024/index.md

 ## About the Workshop

 Welcome to the **Workshop on Computational and Mathematical Methods in Data Science 2024**.
-It is a meeting of the Dutch scientific machine learning community, the 2024 edition of the annual workshop of the [GAMM Activity Group on “Computational and Mathematical Methods in Data Science” (COMinDS)](https://www.tu-chemnitz.de/mathematik/wire/cominds/), as well as the first acitivity of the [EMS Topical Activity Group Scientific Machine Learning](https://ems-tag-sciml.github.io/).
+It is a meeting of the Dutch scientific machine learning community, the 2024 edition of the annual workshop of the [GAMM Activity Group on “Computational and Mathematical Methods in Data Science” (COMinDS)](https://www.tu-chemnitz.de/mathematik/wire/cominds/), as well as the first activity of the [EMS Topical Activity Group Scientific Machine Learning](https://ems-tag-sciml.github.io/).
 The workshop is co-organized by the GAMM Activity Group and the [Strategic Research Initiative "Bridging Numerical Analysis and Machine Learning"](https://www.4tu.nl/ami/Research/sri-bridgingNAML/) of the [4TU Applied Mathematics Institute (AMI)](https://www.4tu.nl/ami/).
 The workshop will be hosted by [Delft University of Technology](http://www.tudelft.nl/en/) and take place on April 25 and 26, 2024.

 This workshop brings together scientists from mathematics, computer science, and application areas working on computational and mathematical methods in data science.